mathiasvr/betaflight-deciphered/README.md

 > `Acro Trainer Angle Limit`
 - Default: `20`
 - Range: `10` - `80`
+- Unit: `deg`
 - BF Configurator: *Acro Trainer Angle Limit*

 Adds an angle limiting mode for pilots who are learning to fly in acro mode.
-The range valid is 10-80 and must be activated with a switch in the modes tab.
+The mode must be activated with a switch in the modes tab.

 ### `acro_trainer_lookahead_ms`
 > `TODO: Acro Trainer Lookahead Time`